Medically reviewed by Amanda Savage, edited 20/07/2023

 There are 101 ways by which you can increase the excitement in the bedroom, ranging from natural solutions to electronic treatments.
 Kegel8 have compiled a list of our top picks for improving your sex life when suffering from pelvic problems:

 - Kegel! – As we age we often think it’s inevitable that our vagina will lose all its suppleness that it once had in youth and impact on our sexual lives.
 But this is a myth!
 There are things that you can do to improve the situation.
 Strengthening your pelvic floor muscles is a guaranteed way to reinvigorate your sex life; a stronger pelvic floor can increase the sensation for both you and your partner.
+You also need to practise relaxing your muscles to allow comfortable stretch and movement inside.
 Use Kegel8’s Ultra 20 Electronic Pelvic Toner to effectively amplify your sex life today!

 - Lube up – Using an organic, water-based lubricant sometimes becomes essential as we grow older.
 But don’t feel like you have lost a part of your allure if you need to buy some; if anything, you’re preserving your sexual life.
 Try a lubricant such as the Kegel8 KE Gel that is hormone free and body friendly.